ipleiria-robotics/iModBot/6_RTLS/esp32-dwm1001_Workspace/README.md

 ## Overview

-This project contains C simple examples for DWM1001 hardware and its derivatives, such as the DWM1001-DEV board.
+This project contains C simple examples for DWM1001 hardware and its derivatives, such as the DWM1001-DEV board and Development Kit Board MDEK1001.

 The DWM1001 module is a Ultra Wideband (UWB) and Bluetooth hardware based on DecaWave's DW1000 IC and Nordic Semiconductor nrF52832 SoC.
 It allows to build a scalable Two-Way-Ranging (TWR) RTLS systems with up to thousands of tags.